 Instructor: Ania Kocurek-Williams

-BYZANTINE DRAWING I is a 16 week course that teaches essential iconographic drawing skills focusing on geometry and proportion, Byzantine design principles, and the Byzantine drawing style.
+BYZANTINE DRAWING I is a 14 week course that teaches essential iconographic drawing skills focusing on geometry and proportion, Byzantine design principles, and the Byzantine drawing style.
 This course is an introduction to the principles of the Byzantine style and addresses how to draw iconographic facial features, hands, and instructs on how to apply geometry for proper scaling and image placement.
+This course is the foundational preparation for Iconography, as each drawing will include instruction on creating the “masses” that are painted in Iconography.

 Develop a foundational face template using geometry and learn how to make fine modifications for the face of Christ, the Mother of God, St. John the Baptist, St. George, as well as a 3/4 turned face.